Find a Lender-Approved Local Conveyancer in South East London

 Recently asked questions about conveyancing in South East London

-I have todaydiscovered that Arc property Solicitors have been shut down.
-They conducted my conveyancing in South East London for a purchase of a leasehold apartment 18 months ago.
-How can I be sure that my home is not still registered in the name of the previous owner?
+I have recentlyfound out that Arc property Solicitors have closed.
+They carried out my conveyancing in South East London for a purchase of a leasehold apartment 9 months ago.
+How can I be sure that the property is registered correctly in the name of the former proprietor?

-The quickest method to check if the premises is registered to you, you can make a search of the land registry (£3.00).
+The easiest way to check if the property is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of South East London conveyancing specialists.

-Having spent years of dialogue we are unable to agree with our landlord on how much the lease extension should cost for our flat in South East London.
-Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?
+Following years of dialogue we cannot agree with our landlord on how much the lease extension should cost for our flat in South East London.
+Can we issue an application to the Residential Property Tribunal Service?

 Last updated